 Acupressure is an ancient healing treatment.
 Acupressure is a less invasive treatment than acupuncture that helps mobilize the body’s energy flow, known as chi, and relieve chronic pain.

-There are specialists in acupressure who can push on various parts of your body to improve chi's flow and lessen your perception of chronic pain.
+Some acupuncturists can push on various parts of your body to improve chi's flow and lessen your perception of chronic pain.

 WHAT ARE ACUPRESSURE MATS?